-Infiltration is the flow of outdoor air into a building through unintentional openings, such as cracks, and exterior entry or exit doors.
+Infiltration is outdoor airflow into a building through unintentional openings, such as cracks, and exterior entry or exit doors.
 Infiltration impacts the indoor air quality (IAQ) and energy use of a building by introducing unconditioned and unfiltered air.
-As such, many global standards, such as Passive House, seek to reduce infiltration in buildings to reduce energy use and increase IAQ.
+Many global standards, such as Passive House, seek to reduce infiltration in buildings to reduce energy use and increase IAQ.

-Many factors contribute to infiltration such as air tightness of the envelope, wind, stack effect and building pressurization.
-Reducing infiltration is a team effort that requires coordination from concept through to construction and commissioning of projects.
+Many factors contribute to infiltration such as air tightness of the envelope, wind, stack effect, and building pressurization.
+Reducing infiltration is a team effort that requires coordination from concept through to the construction and commissioning of projects.

 cove.tool accounts for infiltration as a flow rate per envelope area.
 Common units for this are cfm/sf and cubic meter/h per square meter.